 Since several years I am teaching archaeological courses at the following universities:

-For all courses: Responsible for content and course design, including the topics for the student presentations and term papers as well as the course bibliography; responsible for teaching, for supervising and evaluating the presentations given by the students, and for the marking of term papers.
+The entries are first sorted by the university where the classes did take place, and second in which term they were offered.
+For each class, the titel and a brief overwiev over the covered topics are given.
+The last lines of each entry indicate the type of class, the students it was offered for as well as the exams that took place in it.
+I was for all courses responsible for content and course design, including the topics for the student presentations and term papers as well as the course bibliography; I was responsible for teaching, for supervising and evaluating the presentations given by the students, and for the marking of term papers.

 Teaching at Freie Universität Berlin